Badrinath Temple: History

+Tulsidas praises Nara-Narayana and Badarikashrama in his Vinaya Patrika.

 The temple has undergone several major renovations due to its age and damage by an avalanche.
 In the 17th century, the temple was expanded by the Kings of Garhwal.
 After significant damage during the great 1803 Garhwal earthquake, it was largely rebuilt by the King of Jaipur.

+Walter Hamilton's East-India Gazetteer (1828) described the temple as a conical structure 40 to 50 feet high, with a small cupola beneath a square shelving roof of copper surmounted by a gilded ball and spire, and reported that it had been left in so unstable a condition by a recent earthquake that it required propping to prevent its collapse.
+Hamilton recorded the principal image as about three feet high and cut in black stone, dressed in gold and silver brocade with only the head and hands uncovered.

 It was still under renovation as late as the 1870s but these were completed by the time of the First World War.
 At that time, the town was still small, consisting of only the 20-odd huts housing the temple's staff, but the number of pilgrims was usually between seven and ten thousand.
 The Kumbh Mela festival held every twelve years raised the number of visitors to 50,000.
-The temple also enjoyed revenue from the rents owed to it by various villages bequeathed by various rajas.
+Estimates from earlier in the century differ sharply.
+Hamilton put annual attendance at 50,000, most of them ascetics travelling on from the fair at Haridwar, whereas the East India Company revenue officer G. W. Traill, reporting on the same decades, estimated five to six thousand a year.The temple also enjoyed revenue from the rents owed to it by various villages bequeathed by various rajas.